Jack-Coutts/ThyCa_Classification_UKBB/README.md

 This research was conducted using data from UK Biobank, a major biomedical database: [www.ukbiobank.ac.uk](https://www.ukbiobank.ac.uk/).

 Specifically, this work used binary disease data for 394,884 individuals and 787 disease as well as phenotype data for 390 phenotypes and 454,119 individuals.
-The phenotypes used included lifestyle factors, biological samples e.g.blood samples, socioeconomic factors, family history, physical measures e.g.height, and genetic principle components.
+The phenotypes used included lifestyle factors, biological samples e.g. Blood samples, socioeconomic factors, family history, physical measures e.g. Height, and genetic principle components.

 *Reference:*